RickYoon/SONIC_DEFI_NAVIGATOR/README.md

 ## 📄 License

-Copyright © 2024 Figent Team.
+Copyright © 2024 Fiver Team.
 All rights reserved.

 This project is proprietary software and all rights are reserved.
 Commercial use and redistribution are prohibited.